matthewmueller/rfcs/text/0000-migrations.md

 ## Should we introduce a "transform" hook?

+This is a feature for the further future, but not part of this spec.
 See `name` -> `firstName` and `lastName` example.

 ## Should we allow different generic sources for migration files?